Celebrating Wendell Berry in Music (Volume 1) 〉

 Composer/Producer/Executive Producer.
 2016.

 After premiering music from Volume 1 with Voces Novae in Lexington, KY, I didn’t intend to return quickly to Berry’s work for musical purposes.
 But his words kept working in my imagination, and so I added a lighter-weight sequel to the project in 2016.
-Recording and scores here.
-Although I included a few selections from Volume 1 on the Volume 2 album, the new works included:
+(Recording and scores found here.)
+Although I included a few selections from Volume 1 on the Volume 2 album, these are the new works included:

 - “Not Again in This Flesh”—baritone & string quartet, 6′

 - “To Sit and Look at Light-filled Leaves”—unaccompanied SATB, 4′